 Alpine Meander

 From High Panorama Point, the descent back into the valley is pretty straightforward.
-There are some rocky outcroppings that take maneuvering but once you’re back in the meadows surrounded by wildflowers.
+There are some rocky outcroppings that take maneuvering but once you’re back in the alpine meadows surrounded by wildflowers.

 The meadows on the east side of the trail were in full blossom.
 It was truly a beautiful sight to behold as I continued the trail back towards the visitors center at paradise.
 Hiking along this section of trail you’ll cross over meadow streams and a couple bridges.